 Students must maintain a cumulative grade point average (gpa) of 2.00 or better to be considered in good academic standing.
 Students cannot graduate with less than a 2.00 gpa.
 If a student’s cumulative gpa falls below a 2.00 he/she will be placed on warning, probation, or suspension depending on how many credits the student has attempted.
 Click here to go to the *academic standing retention chart.

 First- semester freshman cannot be placed on probation or suspension.
 Students falling below a 2.00 after the first semester will be put on warning and a hold will be placed on their academic record.
-Students will be required to meet with an academic advisor to create a plan for success in the next semester and will be limited to taking 13 credits.
+Students will be required to meet with a success coach to create a plan for success in the next semester and will be limited to taking 13 credits.
 If they have already registered for more than 13 credits, they will have to drop one of their courses.

 To learn more about academic standing please consult the *Office of the Registrar’s website.